Attending this two-day course will train you to intervene with an individual who is thinking about suicide.

 Applied Suicide Intervention Skills Training (ASIST) is a two-day interactive workshop in suicide first aid.
 ASIST teaches participants to recognize when someone may have thoughts of suicide and work with them to create a plan that will support their immediate safety.
 Although ASIST is widely used by healthcare providers, participants don’t need any formal training to attend the workshop—anyone 18 or older can learn and use the ASIST model.

 This workshop is not recommended for people who have had a recent suicide loss.

 Over the course of their two-day workshop, ASIST participants learn to:

-ASIST helps to build regional networks of trained caregivers who can support each and use common terminology to approach suicide and safety.
-Studies show that the ASIST method helps reduce suicidal feelings in those at risk and is a cost-effective way to help address the problem of suicide.
+Focusing upon the role of ASIST caregivers in a suicide-safer community, the goal of ASIST is to train caregivers who are willing, ready and able to provide life-assisting, suicide first aid.
+Studies show that the ASIST method helps reduce suicidal feelings and is a cost-effective way to help address the problem of suicide.

 Participants can include but not limited to: parents and caregivers; natural helpers and advisors; educators and ministers; health practitioners; justice, law enforcers, emergency workers, and community volunteers.

 All participants who complete the course (14 hours of instruction time) will receive a certificate of participation.

 ASIST is recognized by Canadian Accreditation Council Of Human Services (CACOHS) and the Association of Social Work Boards (ASWB).
 Participants who have current ASIST certificate can obtain 14 hours of Category A professional development credits.
 If you do not belong to ASWB, please check with your professional association to see if you qualify for credits.

 The ASIST has materials available in large print, Braille and other language translations.
 Please contact the Centre for Suicide Prevention if you need specific accommodations.